 Hootenanny

 A playful event invitation web app inspired by Apple Invites.
-Spin up a beautiful invite in under a minute, share a link, and watch RSVPs roll in, with no accounts, no app store, and no fuss.
+Spin up a beautiful invite in under a minute, share a link, and watch the RSVPs roll in — no accounts, no app store, no fuss.

 Why I Built This

-Apple Invites is beautiful, but it only works if every guest has an iPhone, and I wanted to send an invite to my daughter's dance recital without worrying about who was on which platform.
-Most alternatives are bloated with ads, upsells, or require guests to create an account just to say “yes, I'll be there.”
+Apple Invites is beautiful, but it only works if every guest has an iPhone.
+I wanted to send an invite to my daughter's dance recital without worrying about who was on which platform.
+Most alternatives are bloated with ads and upsells, or make guests create an account just to say “yes, I'll be there.”

 I wanted something tiny, warm, and personal.
 One link, one tap, done.